hidekatsu-izuno/h3-express/README.md

 Express polyfill for h3.

 By default, Body-parsing is enabled.
-Therefore, req.body can be used without express.urlencoded, express.json, express.raw, express.text and express.cookies.
+Therefore, query, body, params and cookie fields can be used without the following middlewares.

+- express.urlencoded,
+- express.json
+- express.raw
+- express.text
+- express.cookies.

 ## define a handler